 Other synthetic implants available to surgeons include meshed polymers such as Mersilene (Polyethylene terephthalate), Medpor, Gortex, metals and alloys, and Calcium Phosphate Cement.

-With Dr. Slupchynskyj's 18 years of experience using customized silicone implants, there has been a very low complication rate–less than .01%.
-These findings are documented and published in the Archives of Facial Plastic Surgery Journal.
+With Dr. Slupchynskyj's 15 years of experience using customized silicone implants, there has been a very low complication rate–less than .01 percent.
+These findings are documented and published in the Archives of Facial Plastic Surgery" Journal.
 There was one case of infection where the implant had to be removed and was easily removed, as opposed to a Medpor Implant where removal would have entailed a major surgical procedure.

 Gore-Tex (expanded polytetrafluoroethylene [ePTFE]) has also been used in primary and Revision Rhinoplasty to promote cellular attachment and tissue infiltration.
 An April 2011, retrospective study of 309 consecutive patients who underwent Rhinoplasty, including augmentation with Gore-Tex, during a 10-year period concludes that "Gore-Tex remains an effective implant material for nasal augmentation in Rhinoplasty."
 It is remarkable that it is "used only in situations where there is sufficient under and overlying soft-tissue coverage" for volume augmentation along the nasal dorsum and not for structural rigidity or support.
-However, there is a risk of infection, with up to 1.3% requiring implant removal in Primary Rhinoplasty increasing to 4.3% in revision cases.
-Gore-Tex is associated with an overall complication rate in all cases of 3.0% and an overall removal rate of 3.1%.
+However, there is a risk of infection, with up to 1.3 percent requiring implant removal in Primary Rhinoplasty increasing to 4.3 percent in Revision Rhinoplasty cases.
+Gore-Tex is associated with an overall complication rate in all cases of 3.0 percent and an overall removal rate of 3.1 percent.

 Gore-Tex is not adequate to build dorsal height.
 This implant is porous and comes in the form of sheets, which are required to be stacked on top of each other to create any volume or elevation in the nasal bridge.
 Since Gore-Tex is porous, there is tissue in-growth which raises the same potential complications as with the Medpor Implant.
 Conversely, the silicone implant is not porous, is one solid piece, is extremely versatile and offers superior structural support to the nose, and it can be removed if the patient so desires, without the attendant risks with a porous implant.